How much does it cost to replace an engine?

-On the downside, this process can take up to two weeks, and it can have a drastic effect on resale value since many people do not want to purchase a vehicle that has a rebuilt engine.
+On the downside, this process can take up to two weeks, and it can have a drastic effect on resale value since many people don't want to purchase a vehicle with a rebuilt engine.
 While this mentality isn't necessarily fair, it is often a reality.

 How much does it cost to replace an engine?